zorikg/KoBE/README.md

 KoBE is a reference-less machine translation evaluation metric.
 Our approach is based on using entity linking pipelines to ground the entity mentions found in each source sentence and candidate translation against a large-scale multilingual knowledge base (Google Knowledge Graph).
-KoBE is then using the matched entities counts as a translation quality signal.
+KoBE is then using the matched entity counts as a translation quality signal.

 Unfortunately, we are not aware of any open-source multilingual KB and entity linking systems.
 Therefore, to make sure our findings are fully reproducible and useful for future work, we release the annotations we